hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/window-functions.md

 ## Example

-The following query computes the `total_depositos_to_date` column that doesn't exist in the table by adding up the `amount` column according to a subgroup and ordering.
+The following query computes the `total_depositos_to_date` column &mdash; that doesn't exist in the table &mdash;
+by adding up the `amount` column according to a subgroup and ordering.

 | account_id | deposit_date | amount | total_deposits_to_date (computed on the fly) |
 | -- | -- | -- | -- |